oklas/react-breadcrumbs-dynamic/README.md

 * `finalProps` - final item props which override specified in `BreadcrumbsItem` (default: {})
 * `container` - wrapper component (default is `span`)
 * `containerProps` - props for `container` components if defined (default: {})
+* `renameProps` - rename props passed from item intermedator to item
+* `duplicateProps` - duplicate same as `renameProps` but without remove original

 ## `BreadcrumbsItem` component props